Listowel Castle

 Listowel Castle, located near the town of Listowel, County Kerry in Ireland, was built in the 15th century.
-It was the last bastion against Queen Elizabeth I in the First Desmond Rebellion, and was the last fortress of the Geraldines to be subdued.
-It fell after 28 days siege to Sir Charles Wilmot on 5 November 1568, who had the castle's garrison executed in the following days.
 The castle is a noted example of Anglo-Norman architecture in County Kerry, and has been the subject of several restoration projects.
 It is now protected as a national monument, and is open to the public for tours on a daily basis.

-History and restoration
+History

+Built in the 15th century, Listowel Castle was the last bastion against Queen Elizabeth I in the First Desmond Rebellion, and was the last fortress of the Geraldines to be subdued.
+It fell, after 28 days siege, to Sir Charles Wilmot on 5 November 1568; he had the castle's garrison executed in the following days.
+Another Anglo-Norman castle at Woodford, Listowel, was built in the post-1600 period by the Knight of Kerry.

 The castle became the property of the Hare family, the holders of the title of Earl of Listowel, after reverting away from the Fitzmaurices, Knights of Kerry.